Search Results :

 • On the left pane, click on Domain Name under App Integration.
 Enter an available domain prefix, then save it.
 Keep this Domain it will require in ACS URL to configure your IDP.

-• On the left pane, click on Identity provider under Federation.
-Then Selct SAML
+• On the left pane, click on Identity Provider under Federation.
+Then Select SAML.

-• Upload the downloaded in step-1 Joomla IDP metadata file, name it, then click Create Provider.
+• Upload the Joomla IDP metadata, name it, then click Create Provider.

 • Add this